AnnthomyGILLES/MarketPulseAI/docs/functional-requirements.md

 2. **Freshness and Processing Requirements**
    - How fresh did the data need to be to remain actionable?
-   - How quickly must we process market data to be actionable?
+   - How quickly must we process market data to be useful?
    - What processing volume was required (millions of market data points, thousands of social posts)?
    - What latency thresholds would keep insights relevant in fast-moving markets?
    - How can we combine these two distinct data signals to generate meaningful stock movement predictions?
+   - How can we deliver insights fast enough that they remain relevant in a highly dynamic market environment?
    - How can we deliver insights fast enough that they remain relevant in a highly dynamic market environment?

 3. **Access Patterns and Output Requirements**